 What is gestalt therapy?

-Gestalt is a German word which translates as ‘the whole’.
+Gestalt is a German word which roughly translates as shape or pattern.
 It is also, in therapy, a relational approach, that is, working with how people relate to others, their environment and themselves.

 Gestalt therapy attempts to integrate the client’s feelings with their actions and perceptions, with the hope that a greater level of self-awareness can help keep the client in the present moment.
 Personal responses and explorations of events and feelings are encouraged as a means of finding your own authentic voice and understanding yourself.